A Hashimoto- & PCOS-aware plan for a busy working mom. Gentle on your thyroid, realistic for your week, updated around you every 2 weeks.

 👋 Why I build plans like this

-Hi Maria — I'm Iulian.
-I spent 17 years as a professional handball player, and I've coached at the highest level of the sport — including at national-team level with the Romanian Handball Federation.
+I'm Iulian.
+I spent 17 years as a professional handball player, then coached at the highest level of the sport — including at national-team level with the Romanian Handball Federation.
 But what taught me to build a plan like yours wasn't the trophies.
 It was my own body breaking down.
 I have multiple food intolerances, pancreatic insufficiency and a complex medication stack of my own, and for years the generic plans and apps quietly made me worse — because none of them were built around my body and my meds.

 You won't get a man's crash-cut with your name pasted on top.
 You'll get a plan that understands why you're tired, why the scale won't move, and why "just eat less and run more" has failed you before.
 And every two weeks, I rebuild it around how your real life actually went.

-Privacy, plainly: Your health details, bloodwork and check-ins are yours.
-They're stored securely, never sold, never shared, GDPR-compliant.
-In this sample, your log lives only in your own browser on this device — nothing is sent anywhere.
-You can wipe it anytime with the Reset button in the Stats section.
+Privacy, plainly: Your health details, check-ins and log are yours.
+They're stored securely in your own browser on this device — nothing is sent anywhere.
+GDPR-compliant.

-🔥 Your Calories & Macros — Gentle on Purpose
+🔥 Caloric & Macro Targets — Gentle on Purpose

 1,600